WebstaurantStore / Food Service Resources / Consumables / Types of Chocolate

 Cocoa powder is made from dried chocolate liquor that is ground into a fine powder.
 There are two types: natural cocoa powder and Dutch process, or alkalized, cocoa powder.
 Dutch process cocoa powder has been treated to reduce its acidity, giving it a smooth flavor and a reddish color.

-Best for: cocoa powder is ideal for delivering a rich chocolate flavor to baked goods and drinks.
+Best for: Cocoa powder is ideal for delivering a rich chocolate flavor to baked goods and drinks.
 It's also commonly used for dusting truffles and garnishing desserts.

 Chocolate Chips